The University of Gothenburg warmly welcomes you to the

 14 - 18 June 2027 | Gothenburg, Sweden

-• Timeline: The call for Research Themes is open from 30 March to 31 May 2026.
+The call for Research Themes is open from 12 March to 31 May 2026.

 Attend the Forum

-Once the Research Themes (RTs) are selected, we will open the call for applications to join the Forum.
+Once the Research Themes (RTs) are selected, we will open the call for applications to join the selected workshops (RTs).
 Interested researchers and PhD students can only apply to attend one of the workshops (Research Themes) during the Forum (4 days).

-• The ACCESS Forum is open to researchers from all research fields.
+• The ACCESS Forum is open to researchers from all fields.

-Participants who are currently employed at one of the ACCESS member universities are given priority.
+Participants who are currently employed at an ACCESS member universitiy at the time of the Forum are given priority.

 NOTE: Due to space limitations, participation in the Forum is limited.
 Participation is therefore not guaranteed, even if you have your own funding.

-• ACCESS does not directly fund Forum participation, however, some ACCESS member universities provide grants to their employees (including PhDs) to attend.
+• ACCESS does not directly fund Forum participation, however, most ACCESS member universities provide grants to their employees (including PhDs) to attend.
 Grant availability, amounts, and eligibility vary across universities.

-Interested in funding?
-We recommend contacting your university’s ACCESS representative to discuss internal financial support available for participants.
+Need funding?
+Contact your university’s ACCESS representative to explore internal grants and financial support.

 Chilean and Swedish government agencies, non-profits, industry, or other organizations that are not current ACCESS partners, including universities that are not current ACCESS members, can learn more about ACCESS and potential participation in the Forum by contacting ACCESS@global.lu.se.